 Definitions and Meanings of Pride and Prejudice

 The meaning of any word cannot be explained clearly without any context.
 A word may give different meaning in different sentence.
 Moreover, with the passage of time, words modify their meanings and shift their characteristics.
-If a word was used few decades ago for a specific term after some time it may reflect different meaning then that of past.
-In same way, these words had different meaning unlike meanings we interpret now a day.
-First we will see its meaning in two major dictionaries and then we will discuss its meaning interpreted by the authoress Jane Austen in the novel
+If a word was used few decades ago for a specific term after some time it may reflect different meaning than past.
+In the same way, these words had different meaning unlike meanings we interpret now a day.
+First, we will see its meaning in two major dictionaries and then we will discuss its meaning interpreted by the authoress Jane Austen in the novel

 Meaning of Pride in Oxford Learners Dictionary: